 The new Centre marks an important step forward in mental health services for youth in our community.
 The design of the Centre has been significantly informed by consultation with young people and families who need this specialized support.
 Their valuable insight has helped shape the look and feel of the future 3200 m², three-storey facility dedicated to and purpose-built for them.

-Everything about the Centre - the light, the energy, the colours, room layouts and furniture - is specially designed and selected to create a warm, inviting, youth-focused atmosphere that contrasts the other clinical options currently available in our city.
+Everything about the Centre – the light, energy, colours, room layouts and furniture – is specially designed and selected to create a warm, inviting, youth-focused atmosphere that contrasts the other clinical options currently available in our city.

 Two-storey vaulted ceilings will create an air of openness and fluidity from the moment families enter the facility.
 An abundance of large windows will allow for the healing properties of natural and borrowed light to be felt and enjoyed throughout the Centre.
 Nestled into an existing hill amidst trees and greenery, the design takes full advantage of incorporating nature into the design, which has been shown to help reduce stress and illness symptoms.